Privacy

 Marketing

-• Through your sign up email – you change your opt-in settings[LL2]
+• Through your sign-up email — you can change your opt-in settings

 • Send an email to theteam@swimmingmatters.co.uk

-• Write to us at:
+• Write to us at: Swimming Matters, C/O Wright Robinson Leisure, Off Falmer Close

-We will never lease, distribute or sell your personal data to third parties unless we have your permission, or the law requires us to so.
+We will never lease, distribute or sell your personal data to third parties unless we have your permission, or the law requires us to do so.

 External Links

-Our websites and online services may contain links to other websites E.g. commercial partner, regional bodies, advertisers and clubs.
+Our website and online services may contain links to other websites, such as commercial partners, regional bodies, advertisers and clubs.
+Please note that we have no control of websites outside the domain swimmingmatters.co.uk.

 If you provide data to a website to which we link, we are not responsible for its protection and privacy.
+Always be wary when submitting data to websites and read the site’s data protection and privacy statement carefully.

 Cookies

 Our website uses cookies, as almost all websites do, to help provide you with the best experience we can.
-Cookies are small text files that are placed on your computer or mobile phone when you browse websites
+Cookies are small text files that are placed on your computer or mobile phone when you browse websites.

-Our cookies help us:
+Our cookies help us to:

 • Make our website work as you’d expect

-• Improve the speed/security of the site
+• Improve the speed and security of the site

 • Allow you to share pages with social networks like Facebook